Guilherme (footballer, born May 1991): Benevento

 With his contract not being renewed, Guilherme was linked a move to Serie A side Benevento, who was at 20th place at the time, and was looking for reinforcements to help the side avoid relegation.
 On 16 December 2017, Italian media Tutto Mercato Web reported that Guilherme agreed a deal to join the club.
 However, his move to Benevento was delayed over paperwork issues.
 Eventually, it was announced on 19 January 2018 that he joined Benevento.

-Guilherme made his Benevento debut on 21 January 2018 against Bologna, where he started the whole game, in a 3–0 loss.
-After his making his debut, Eurosport gave his performance 6/10, commenting: "Encouraging the performance of the last arrived; in the first part of the race he sows panic in the opposing defence."
-His first goal came on 11 February 2018, in a 5–2 loss against Roma.
+Guilherme made his Benevento debut against Bologna, starting the whole game, in a 3–0 loss on 21 January 2018.
+After his making his debut, Eurosport gave Guilherme's performance 6/10, commenting: "Encouraging the performance of the last arrived; in the first part of the race he sows panic in the opposing defence."
+On 11 February 2018, Guilherme scored his first goal for the club, in a 5–2 loss against Roma.
 A month later on 31 March 2018, he scored again, which saw Benevento lost 6–2 loss against Lazio.
 However, Guilherme suffered ankle injury during a 2–2 draw against Sassuolo on 15 April 2018 and was expected to be out for the rest of the season.
-While on the sidelines, the club were relegated to Serie B after spending one season at Serie A. But in the last game of the season, he made his return from injury on 20 May 2018 against Chievo, starting the whole game, in a 1–0 loss.
-During the second half of the 2017–18 season, Guilherme made twelve appearances with two goals in league competition.
+While on the sidelines, the club were relegated to Serie B after spending one season at Serie A. But he made his return from injury in the last game of the season against Chievo, starting the whole game, in a 1–0 loss.
+During the second half of the 2017–18 season, Guilherme made twelve appearances with two times in league competition.

 Following the club's relegation, Guilherme was linked a move away from Benevento despite being keen on playing in Serie B next season.